We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 We use this pan regularly for tasks like searing steaks and cooking omelets, like the classic French, and enjoy how easy it is to maneuver.
 We should note that it heats up quicker than traditional nonstick skillets—so much so that you will need to be careful that the pan is not too hot when cooking eggs so they don't stick.

-This piece of cookware is built to last, which is evident by its solid construction (and its price tag).
+This piece of cookware is built to last, which is evident by its solid construction, lifetime warranty, and high price tag.
 The stay-cool handle is comfortable to hold and is securely riveted onto the pan.
-The pan is oven and broiler-safe to 600 degrees Fahrenheit and can be used on any cooking surface, including induction.
+The pan is oven- and broiler-safe to 600 degrees Fahrenheit and can be used on any cooking surface, including induction; it can also withstand metal utensils, which is unusual for nonstick cookware.
 Due to its surface, it's also incredibly easy to clean, either by hand or in the dishwasher.

 What We Like